Antônio Carlos Zago: Local teams and assistant periods

 After leaving Palmeiras, Zago took over fellow top tier side Grêmio Prudente on 17 August 2010.
 On 10 September, after only one win in six matches and with the club in the relegation zone, he was sacked.

 On 3 January 2011, Zago was named manager of Mogi Mirim, but left on 9 February to manage Vila Nova.
 He was dismissed by the latter on 25 March, after just seven matches, and was announced as manager of Audax São Paulo on 23 November.

 On 27 December 2012, Zago left Audax to return to Roma, now as an assistant coach of Zdeněk Zeman.
-On 16 October 2013, he was appointed by FC Shakhtar Donetsk as their new assistant manager, joining his former Beşiktaş coach Mircea Lucescu.
+On 16 October 2013, he was appointed by Shakhtar Donetsk as their new assistant manager, joining his former Beşiktaş coach Mircea Lucescu.

 Juventude

 In August 2015, Zago returned to Brazil after being named at the helm of Juventude.
-He finished second in the 2016 Campeonato Gaúcho with the club, knocking out Grêmio in the semifinals, and also achieved promotion in the 2016 Série C.
+He finished second in the 2016 Campeonato Gaúcho with the club, knocking out Grêmio in the semi-finals, and also achieved promotion in the 2016 Série C.

 On 11 December 2016, Zago announced his departure from Ju.